YaraSenousy/FileBasedBlogSystem/README.md

 - **Bookmark Functionality**: Unlogged-in users can bookmark posts, stored in `localStorage`, and view them on a dedicated `/saved` page
 - **Join Us**: Users can submit join requests to become authors, which admins can approve or reject on the `/admin/requests` page
 - **Editor-Author Assignment**: Editors are assigned to specific authors and can only view and edit their assigned author’s drafts and scheduled posts
+- **Sharing blogs:** Allowing users to share any blog on Facebook, WhatsApp, LinkedIn, X, Reddit, Telegram, Email, and others
+- **Text to speach:** Allowing users to listen to the blog

 ---